oddbird/oddsite/content/index.rst

   contribute to the languages,
   and build the tools**
   that other developers rely on.
+  With expertise in
+  Python/Django, accessible HTML, modern Sass/CSS,
+  Vue, Node, Backbone/Marionette, and more --
-  *We don't just follow best-practice – we help define it.*
+  *We don't just follow best-practice, we help define it.*

   .. _Miriam: /authors/miriam/